|Course Length:||3 Years Full-Time, 5 Years Part-Time|

 Who will be teaching me?

-The programme team comprises a range of clinically qualified, research active professionals with extensive experience of working in applied forensic settings; these include high security psychiatric hospitals and the prison service.
+The programme team comprises a range of clinically qualified, research active professionals with extensive experience of working in applied forensic settings.
+These include high security psychiatric hospitals, the prison service and community services, with both adult and young offenders.

 A Great Study Environment